Bryn Williams at Porth Eirias

 About the Restaurant

 The setting matters here, but not in a way that distracts from the food.
-The restaurant occupies a striking beachside building on the Colwyn Bay promenade, with a faux-industrial interior, blue leather banquettes, and sea views that frame the room without dominating it.
-It reads as a brasserie with ambition rather than a destination restaurant with attitude — which is precisely what the Bib Gourmand recognises.
-Michelin awards the Bib to restaurants offering good food at moderate prices, and that description fits Bryn Williams at Porth Eirias accurately.
+The restaurant occupies a striking beachside building on the Colwyn Bay promenade, with a faux-industrial interior, blue leather banquettes, sea views that frame the room without dominating it.
+It reads as a brasserie with ambition rather than a destination restaurant with attitude; which is precisely what the Bib Gourmand recognises.
+Michelin awards the Bib to restaurants offering good food at moderate prices, that description fits Bryn Williams at Porth Eirias accurately.

 The cooking is unfussy by design.
 Welsh roots show clearly on the menu, with local seafood taking a prominent position.
 This isn't a kitchen chasing trend cycles or building elaborate composed plates for Instagram.
-The point is produce quality and honest execution — a direction that suits the coastal location and the ££ price tier well.
+The point is produce quality and honest execution; a direction that suits the coastal location and the ££ price tier well.
 For the explorer diner who values provenance and regional identity over theatrical presentation, this approach is a positive signal, not a limitation.

 For context within the broader Modern British category, Bryn Williams at Porth Eirias sits at a different tier from London-based Bib or star holders.
 It is not competing with CORE by Clare Smyth or The Ritz Restaurant on ambition or complexity.
-What it offers instead is regional credibility, a sense of place, and a price-to-quality ratio that most London restaurants at this recognition level cannot match.
+What it offers instead is regional credibility, a sense of place, a price-to-quality ratio that most London restaurants at this recognition level cannot match.
 If you are travelling in North Wales and want a meal that will feel purposeful rather than accidental, this is the right call.
 For wider context on eating and drinking in the area, see our full Colwyn Bay restaurants guide, our full Colwyn Bay bars guide, and our full Colwyn Bay experiences guide.

-For those planning a wider Welsh culinary trip, Ynyshir Hall in Machynlleth operates at a significantly higher intensity and price point , a useful contrast if you want to understand the full range of what Wales currently offers at table.
+For those planning a wider Welsh culinary trip, Ynyshir Hall in Machynlleth operates at a significantly higher intensity and price point, a useful contrast if you want to understand the full range of what Wales currently offers at table.
 Further afield in England, Moor Hall in Aughton and L'Enclume in Cartmel represent the northern England benchmark for ingredient-led cooking at the leading end.
 Bryn Williams at Porth Eirias is not in that tier, but it is the right answer for a different question.

 Practical Details